Disney is targeting China

 One of the reasons for Disney’s tie-up with Alibaba to launch DisneyLife was that Chinese regulations prevent Disney from launching a channel in China.
 Disney has also tied up with Tencent Holdings (TCEHY) to distribute its ESPN sports programming in China.

 One of the reasons for the increasing popularity of English-language content in China has been rising Internet penetration in the country.
 According to a January 2016 report from the China Internet Network Information Center and as shown in the chart above, “China had 668 million Internet users” and Internet penetration of 48.8% as of June 2015.

 Disney intends to leverage its box office success

 Piracy is a dominant issue in China when it comes to consumer merchandise.
-However, Disney believes that the growing Chinese population and the success of Disney’s movies creates an opportunity for the company to sell its licensed merchandise at affordable prices there.
+However, Disney believes that the growing Chinese population and the success of Disney’s movies creates an opportunity for the company to sell its licensed merchandise at affordable prices in China.

 However, Disney considers censorship in China to be a big hurdle when it comes to television.
 Censorship issues have also been a hindrance for companies such as Netflix (NFLX).